DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-options-dodao-academy.md

-##### If you buy a put option on 115, and at expiration the market price is 100,
+##### If you buy a put option on $115, and at expiration the market price is $100,

 - [ ]  The call will be executed and trader earns a profit of $15 per share.
 - [x]  The put will be executed and trader earns a profit of $15 per share.
-- [ ]  The call will not be executed.
+- [ ]  The call will not be executed and trader losses the premium..
-- [ ]  The put will not be executed.
+- [ ]  The put will not be executed and trader losses the premium..

+##### If you buy a put option on $100, and at expiration the market price is $115,

+- [ ]  The call will be executed and trader earns a profit of $15 per share.
+- [ ]  The put will be executed and trader earns a profit of $15 per share.
+- [ ]  The call will not be executed and trader losses the premium.
+- [x]  The put will not be executed and trader losses the premium..